 PRINCIPLES FOR RESPONSIBLE INVESTMENT

-To formally reflect our commitment to responsible investing, MD Financial Management became a signatory to the United Nations supported Principles for Responsible Investment (PRI) in 2018.
-As a signatory, we have committed to six voluntary principles defined by global institutional investors and the United Nations:
+To formally reflect our commitment to responsible investing, MDFM is a signatory to the United Nations supported Principles for Responsible Investment (PRI).
+As a signatory we have committed to adhering to six voluntary principles defined by global institutional investors and the United Nations:

 • Principle 1: We will incorporate ESG issues into investment analysis and decision-making processes.